Home Registration » Sprinzl Scheme

-The FEBS Congress Mathias Sprinzl Scheme aims to encourage active participation in the Congress of scientists from FEBS Constituent Societies in HINARI* A or B countries in the FEBS area (Armenia, Bosnia and Herzegovina, Georgia, Morocco, Moldova, Serbia, Tunisia**, Ukraine) – by providing a 50% reduction in the early registration fee of eligible applicants presenting their work at the event.
+The FEBS Congress Mathias Sprinzl Scheme aims to encourage active participation in the Congress of scientists from FEBS Constituent Societies in HINARI* A or B countries in the FEBS area (Armenia, Belarus, Bosnia and Herzegovina, Georgia, Morocco, Moldova, Serbia, Tunisia**, Ukraine) – by providing a 50% reduction in the early registration fee of eligible applicants presenting their work at the event.

 To be eligible for the 50% registration fee discount in the FEBS Congress Mathias Sprinzl Scheme, scientists must:

 - be resident (studying/working) in Armenia, Belarus, Bosnia and Herzegovina, Georgia, Morocco, Moldova, Serbia, Tunisia or Ukraine